 Brian Prince (President, Board of Directors) has been an international speaker and community leader for over fifteen years.
 He is one of the founders of CodeMash, and is the current President.
-When he isn’t busy working on CodeMash, Brian is a Cloud Evangelist for Microsoft.
-Brian is the co-author of Azure in Action, published by Manning Press.
+Brian is as an Executive Director at JPMorgan Chase.
+He is the co-author of Azure in Action, published by Manning Press.
 Brian holds a Bachelor of Arts degree in Computer Science and Physics from Capital University, Columbus, Ohio.
 He is also a zealous gamer.
 For example, he is a huge fan of Skyrim, Puerto Rico, and pretty much every other game (video or board) he plays.
 He loves to backpack, backwoods camp, and cycle.

 Rob Gillen (Secretary, Board of Directory) is a member of the Intelligent Computing Research Team within the Computational Data Analytics Group at the Oak Ridge National Laboratory.
 In his role as a research professional, works alongside domain scientists to deliver solutions to complex problems at a national scale.
 Prior to coming to ORNL, Rob spent 11 years as a software developer and architect consultant helping companies around the world deploy various technologies in support of the businesses.
 When he’s not at the lab, he can be found with his family, on his bike, or at a conference talking about cyber security topics.

-Christopher Judd (Content Chair) is the CTO and a partner at Manifest Solutions (http://www.manifestcorp.com), an international speaker, an open source evangelist, the Central Ohio Java Users Group (http://www.cojug.org) and Columbus iPhone Developer User Group leader, and the co-author of Beginning Groovy and Grails (Apress, 2008), Enterprise Java Development on a Budget (Apress, 2003) and Pro Eclipse JST (Apress, 2005) as well as the author of the children’s book “Bearable Moments”.
-He has spent 18 years architecting and developing software for Fortune 500 companies in various industries, including insurance, health care, retail, government, manufacturing, service, and transportation.
-His current focus is on consulting, mentoring, and training with Java, Java EE, Groovy, Grails, Cloud Computing and mobile platforms like iPhone, Android, Java ME and mobile web.
+Christopher Judd (Content Chair) is CTO and partner at Manifest Solutions (http://www.manifestcorp.com), an international speaker, Java Champion, an open source evangelist, and the Central Ohio Java Users Group (http://www.cojug.org) leader.
+He is an accomplished writer having co-authored Beginning Groovy and Grails (Apress, 2008), Enterprise Java Development on a Budget (Apress, 2003) and Pro Eclipse JST (Apress, 2005) as well as the author of the children’s book “Bearable Moments”.
+Based in Columbus Ohio, he has spent over 20 years architecting and developing software for organizations ranging from Fortune 50 companies to start-ups across various industries including insurance, health care, education, retail, government, manufacturing, service, and transportation.
+Mr. Judd spends most of his time consulting while continuing to focus on mentoring and training in Java, mobile and related technologies.

 It takes an amazing amount of work to plan and execute our family track.
 In 2014 we had over 250 kids in our program.
 That is more than all of the attendees and speakers of the first CodeMash.
 We expect over 650 kids this year.
 The program has a mix of fun family activities, fun technical sessions, and social time for parents.